The Young Supernova Experiment: Survey Goals, Overview, and Operations

 PSST commenced after the end of the MDS and used the data taken on PS1 through NASA's near earth object (NEO) observation program to discover new transients.
 PSST combines the IPP difference imaging pipeline at the IfA in Hawaii and the Transient Science Server at Queen's University Belfast to search for transients.
 The PSST team has discovered the majority of the $\sim$9000 publicly reported PS1 transients.
-The Pan-STARRS Search for Kilonovae is using these same NEO observations to conduct a volume-limited search for intrinsically faint transients within $\sim$200~Mpc \citep{McBrien20}.
+The Pan-STARRS Search for Kilonovae is using these same NEO observations to conduct a volume-limited search for intrinsically faint transients within $\sim$200~Mpc \citep{McBrien21}.
 Though YSE will not carry out LIGO counterpart searches, Pan-STARRS is also a powerful facility for searching for gravitational wave counterparts, due to both the field of view and the existence of reference sky templates for immediate difference images above $\delta \approx -30$.
-Pan-STARRS has has been employed for this work during the LIGO first to third observing runs \citep[e.g.,][]{Smartt16,Ackley20}.
+Pan-STARRS has has been employed for this work during the LIGO Scientific Collaboration and Virgo Collaboration's observing runs O1--O3 \citep[e.g.,][]{Smartt16,Ackley20}.